- CCRI’s Definition of an Educated Person

 Courses within the social sciences are concerned with the study of people and their behavior, both individually and as a member of groups, nations, cultures and societies.
 The following are accepted general education social sciences courses:

 Many courses have been assigned an attribute, a quality that signifies that a particular course will satisfy a specific program requirement.
-Please see individual Programs of Study - Degrees and Certificates page for more detail.
+Please see individual Programs of Study - Degrees and Certificates pages for more detail.

 For a complete listing of courses, select the specific link below.